Need some rainy day games or indoor recess activities for kids?

 It requires strength, coordination, and concentration– all great yoga elements.

 Lay on your back with your feet straight up and hands by your sides or supporting your low back to lift your hips higher.
-If against the wall, pass the ball down the line and back again.
+If they are all lined up against the wall, pass the ball down the line and back again.

 If you’re in a circle, see how many times you can pass the ball around the circle without dropping it.